Clarke Historical Museum: History

-The museum is housed in the former Bank of Eureka & Savings Bank of Humboldt Building (1911) in Old Town Eureka, which is listed on the National Register of Historic Places both as an individual landmark and as a contributing building to the Eureka Historic District.
+The museum is housed in the former The Bank of Eureka & The Savings Bank of Humboldt Building (1911) in Old Town Eureka, which is listed on the National Register of Historic Places both as an individual landmark and as a contributing building to the Eureka Historic District.
 The bank building was designed by noted San Francisco architect Albert Pissis in a Classical Revival or Neoclassical style.
 The building is notable for its glazed architectural terra-cotta facade.
 Quoined pavilions flank the recessed portico supported by ionic columns and an extensive balustraded parapet appears above the cornice.